Roblor15/SecureFace/README.md

         int fid = fork();
 ```

 The child process creates a temporary folder where it saves the image files received from the client.
 The data bytes are read from the socket and saved as images with the `save_photo()` function.
-Once the data transmission is complete, the `run_req.py` script is used to recognize faces in the images.
+Once the data transmission is complete, the `run_req.py` script is used to recognize faces by matching source images with the `encodings.pickle` file.

 ```c
 #define REC_PROGRAM "../facial_req/run_req.py"